 Some researchers call it "chrononutrition," the idea that we can improve our sleep cycles and other daily rhythms by adjusting the timing of what we eat.

-Tryptophan is found in breast milk, but the amount depends on the time of day.
-Tryptophan levels rise and fall according to a circadian rhythm, with concentrations peaking at night.
+Tryptophan is found in breast milk, and it is used by the body to manufacture melatonin.
+Like melatonin, tryptophan levels rise and fall according to a circadian rhythm, with concentrations peaking at night.

 Did the tryptophan in breast milk cause differences in melatonin rhythms and sleep patterns?

 That’s not clear.
 Possibly, the link between maternal tryptophan and infant sleep patterns was due to chance.
 And even if it wasn’t, we can’t be sure about causation.

 Maybe something other than maternal tryptophan could explain why breastfed babies were different.
 For example, breastfed babies might have gotten more skin-to-skin contact, which lowered their stress levels and made it easier to sleep.
 Or maybe the breastfeeding mothers in this study were more likely to expose their babies to natural lighting patterns, which would have helped their babies adjust to the 24-hour day.

 So I’m interested in a study conducted by Sara Aparicio and colleagues (Aparicio et al 2007).
 These researchers tested the effects of dietary tryptophan by performing a double-blind experiment on formula-fed babies (Aparicio et al 2007).

 After a week on the “night-time tryptophan” regimen, babies in the test condition showed improvements in their sleep patterns.
 Babies in the control groups did not.

 So it seems that higher daytime tryptophan concentrations might help young babies sleep better.